 How effective is it?

 The affectivity of chlorine dioxide as a gas or when dissolved in water

 is at least as high as chlorine, though at lower concentrations.
 But there

 are more and important advantages.

-- Chlorine dioxide is clearly superior to chlorine in the destruction of
+- Chlorine dioxide is clearly superior to chlorine in the oxidation of

-- Chlorine dioxide can be used as a gas like ozone but not chlorine but
+- Chlorine dioxide can be used as a gas like ozone but not chlorine,

 without the destructive oxidizing side effects of ozone.

 - The required contact time for ClO2 is lower;